 Tomorrow?
 This really was my last meal on Sola.

 I stood there not knowing what I should do, when servants came out and began tossing the leftover food into trash skins.
-There was still so much food left, it made me sick when I realized how much I ate and the servants cleaning the table probably haven’t eaten all day.
+There was still so much food left, it made me sick when I realized how much I ate and the servants cleaning the table probably hadn’t eaten all day.
 I felt guilty.
 I wanted to help them, but how?
 I began stacking my empty plates and all their heads turned to me with a look of fear in their eyes.

-The fancy man commanded to me, “Let’s go.”
+The fancy man commanded, “Let’s go.”

 I was served breakfast but didn’t touch it, I didn’t even acknowledge the server.
 I stayed huddled in my corner until I was eventually summoned to the arena.
 I was in a cold sweat.
 Relaxing was hard but I kept telling myself I had to keep calm, relax, and focus.
-That didn’t really work much though.
+That didn’t really work well, though.

 Outside, the crowd was cheering.
-I went over to the little square window at the door that led out to the arena and saw that there were already matches going on.
+I went over to the little square window at the door that led out to the arena and saw there were already matches going on.
 My stomach churned and I moved away from the door and leaned against the far wall.
-I buried my face in my hands to try and calm down.
+I buried my face in my hands trying to calm down.
 My heart was racing but I managed to tune everything out and when I did, I heard something.

 A faint familiar voice whispered in my right ear.
 “Hey, can you hear me now?
 Hello?”